Alexxandro-dot/SimpleDataScraping/README.md

 <br>#Url
 <br>#ImageLink

-and store in a json and csv file.
+and store in a json and csv/xlsx file.
 <br>
 <br>